mugh/waapi/README.md

 # API
 **APIKEY**
-Apikey realated only able to be executed from localhost
+Apikey related only able to be executed from localhost

 **Generate api key for session id**